Buttery, Tender Blueberry Scones Recipe

 Printer-friendly versionPrinter-friendly version

 Of course we had to have scones at the English equestrian tea party birthday.
 And in keeping with the whole purple/blue kind of color scheme, I wanted to do blueberry scones.
 I've posted my plain scones recipe before, and this is just a variation on that.
-But I'm going to share my secret for getting intense fruit flavor in my baked goods--and without the soggy mess adding fruit can sometimes create.
+But I'm going to share my secret for getting intense fruit flavor in my baked goods--and without the soggy mess adding fresh blueberries can sometimes create.
+The secret?
+I use freeze dried blueberries instead of fresh or frozen blueberries.
+Scones made with fresh and frozen fruit have extra moisture, and with the dark color of blueberries, that can make unapealling dark mushy stains in the baked scones.
+I like a moist scone, but using wild blueberries it can be a little too much.
+The best way to make perfect scones with tons of blueberry flavor that also look pretty is to use freeze dried fruit.

 Blueberry Scones Recipe: